pimpoknot/store-parts-exercise/README.md

 ---
 ## How to install and run the application

-I install concurrently to run the both folder in the same terminal.
-But you can run in separate folder.
+I installed concurrently to run the both folder in the same terminal.
+But you can run in separated folder.

 `Using concurrently`
 ```